Ankitrai2204/Krishi-Dost/README.md

 1. Crop Recommendation

-2. Crop Disease Detection(name of disease and it's cure (recommend fertilizer and external link to our e-store))
-+ medicinal plant detection(tell the therapeutic value of the plant and ways to use it in the diet.)
+2. Crop Disease Detection(name of disease and it's cure (recommend fertilizer and external link to our e-store)) Future Scope =+ medicinal plant detection(tell the therapeutic value of the plant and ways to use it in the diet.)

 3. Online Farmers Store
-+ chatbot for all(farmers & customers)
+Future Scope =+ chatbot for all(farmers & customers)
 -----------------------------------------------------

 -----------------------------------------------------